Joedang/Neon_Thicc/README.md

 ## Changing the Color
 Use the `modulate.sh` script to create a new theme with different coloration.
 See the comments of `modulate.sh` for usage.
+This requires ImageMagick and Bash (though many other shells would probably work).